Setting up Sendy

 Click the Install now button to proceed.

 Step 5.
-Sign up for Amazon Web Services (AWS) & get your Access Credentials
+Sign up for Amazon Web Services (AWS) & create IAM Credentials

 Enjoy Sendy!
 What's next?